“The Constitution only gives people the right to pursue happiness. You have to catch it yourself.”

 While we are all free to pursue happiness in our lives, it’s up to us to catch it.

-- We can be glad we have good neighbors, but our neighbors can’t make us happy.
+- It’s wonderful to have good neighbors, but our neighbors can’t make one happy.

-- We can be glad we earn a big salary, but a big salary can’t make us happy.
+- It’s wonderful to earn a comfortable salary, but a comfortable salary can’t make one happy.

-- We can be glad we have a nice home, but a large house can’t make us happy.
+- It’s wonderful to have a nice home, but a nice home can’t make one happy.

-That’s why so many people who seemingly have an abundance of worldly possessions and wonderful, loving families still end up living miserable lives.
+That’s why so many people who seemingly have an abundance of worldly possessions and wonderful, loving families and friends still end up living miserable lives.

-Here’s the secret to true happiness: It comes from within our own hearts and minds.
+So what’s the secret to true happiness?
+Well, it comes from within our own hearts and minds.